protontypes/open-sustainable-technology/README.md

 - [BioTrove](https://github.com/baskargroup/BioTrove) - A Large Curated Image Dataset Enabling AI for Biodiversity.

 ### Biodiversity Data Cleaning and Standardization

+> **What?** Methods and tools for unifying and cleaning biodiversity data, making them readably available for downstream analysis and use.

+> **How?** These tools help systematize and streamline biodiversity data review and aggregation; perform quality assurance; and verify data against scientific databases.

 - [BIRDS](https://github.com/GreenswayAB/BIRDS) - This set of tools has been developed for systematizing biodiversity data review in order to evaluate whether a set of species observation are fit-for-use and help take decisions upon its use on further analysis.
 - [Darwin Core](https://github.com/tdwg/dwc) - Standard for sharing of information about biological diversity.
 - [bdc](https://github.com/brunobrr/bdc) - A toolkit for standardizing, integrating, and cleaning biodiversity data.